Okay, so I don’t know if you are or not.

 For a couple of years now, I have wanted to do a blog post about emergency preparedness, and just could never quite get it going.
 Well, with all that has been going on the last couple of months, Sara and I have been talking about just that.

-And now I’m telling you, so we have to do it. 🙂
+And now I’m telling you, so we have

 We are actually preparing a series on emergency preparedness.
 There is lots of good information about emergency preparedness, but people often have a hard time tailoring it to fit their gluten-free needs.